marcelovani/sharerich/README.txt

 - Visit /admin/config/sharerich/settings for general settings;
 - Visit /admin/structure/sharerich and create your own button sets;
 - Visit /admin/structure/block and place Sharerich blocks.
+- Out of the box, Drupal doesn't allow the whatsapp and javascript protocols.
+If you want to use the whatsapp or print button, you need to add entries to services.yml (On the same folder where the site's settings.php is).
+Add the following entries.

+  parameters:
+    filter_protocols:
+      - whatsapp
+      - javascript

 Notes
 =====